vbezhenar/vbezhenar.github.io/_drafts/start-typescript-node-project.md

 console.log(concat("Hello", "world!"));
 ```

-Now we compile, inspect results and run the code.
-Notice that JavaScript output
+Now we will compile, inspect results and run the code.
+Notice that JavaScript
-is pretty much identical to the TypeScript minus types.
+output is pretty much identical to the TypeScript minus types.

 ```sh
 % npx tsc